Serving Labour mayor blocked from running in ‘out of control factionalism’

 A left-wing regional mayor has been blocked from being Labour’s candidate to contest the North East mayoralty, sparking fresh allegations of “factionalism” within the party.

+Jamie Driscoll had his candidacy blocked because he appeared onstage at event with film director and expelled Labour member Ken Loach, a senior party source told the PA news agency.

-Jamie Driscoll, the serving North of Tyne mayor, said on Friday that he had been “barred” from running for the new mayoral authority without explanation.
+The serving North of Tyne mayor said on Friday that he had been “barred” from running for the new mayoral authority without explanation.

 Former shadow chancellor John McDonnell blamed “out of control” factionalism in Sir Keir Starmer’s Labour Party for the decision to exclude the supporter of former leader Jeremy Corbyn.